By Rajesh Kumar Singh

 United forecast at least a quadrupling in profit for 2023, while Delta expects to nearly double its full-year earnings.

 Booming demand has helped airlines mitigate higher fuel and labor costs through ticket price increases.
-But any slowdown in consumer spending would make it harder for carriers to hit their forecast targets.
+Any slowdown in consumer spending would make it harder for carriers to hit their forecast targets.

 Goldman Sachs called United’s outlook “optimistic”, while Jefferies said it faces a “steep ramp” in hitting its full-year profit goal.

-United estimates domestic passenger revenue used to account for about 0.5% of the country’s gross domestic product.
+United estimates domestic passenger revenue previously accounted for about 0.5% of the country’s gross domestic product.
 It expects the trend to be restored this year, resulting in 15% higher revenue for the industry.

 Delta sees consumers spending $30 billion on travel in 2023.